Cisco Catalyst IW9167E Heavy Duty Access Point Data Sheet

 As you automate your processes and operations to increase safety and productivity, you also need to improve your situational awareness to control your systems.
 Moving assets involved in mission-critical applications, such as Automated Guided Vehicles (AGVs), Autonomous Mobile Robots (AMRs), and teleremote devices, require reliable wireless connectivity.
 And sometimes you need to extend your network where running fiber isn’t feasible or is too costly.

-The Catalyst IW9167E gives you flexibility and reliability so you can extend reliable wireless connectivity to more places and applications, with features such as:
+The Catalyst IW9167 Series gives you flexibility and reliability so you can extend reliable wireless connectivity to more places and applications, with features such as:

-Multipath operations (MPO):1 Patented technology that duplicates your high-priority traffic and works alongside hardware failures to increase availability, lower latency, and lower the effects of interference and hardware failures.
+MultiPath Operations (MPO):1 Patented technology that duplicates your high-priority traffic and works alongside hardware failures to increase availability, lower latency, and lower the effects of interference and hardware failures.

-Workgroup bridge (WGB):2 In workgroup bridge mode, the device associates to another access point as a client and provides a network connection for the equipment connected to its Ethernet port.
+WorkGroup Bridge (WGB): In workgroup bridge mode, the device associates to another access point as a client and provides a network connection for the equipment connected to its Ethernet port.

-1 In Cisco URWB mode.
+1 In URWB mode.

 Licensing

 Table 2.
-Licensing
+Wi-Fi licensing

 Item